 Things You Should Know

-While in San Francisco my friends and I stayed at the Orange Village Hostel in a 4-bed dorm that had a small ensuite bathroom.
+While in San Francisco my friends and I stayed at the Orange Village Hostel in a 4-bed dorm that had a small private bathroom.
 The hostel is close to the Powell Street Station, where you can take the Bay Area Rapid Transit (BART) to the airport.
-You can book your stay at the Orange Village Hostel here.

 If you’re not on a budget there are plenty of other accommodation options you can book here.